- unicorn (n.)

 - early 13c., from Old French unicorne, from Late Latin unicornus (Vulgate), from noun use of Latin unicornis (adj.) "having one horn," from uni- "one" (see uni-) + cornus "horn" (see horn (n.)).

-The Late Latin word translates Greek monoceros, itself rendering Hebrew re'em, which was probably a kind of wild ox.
+The Late Latin word translates Greek monoceros, itself rendering Hebrew re'em (Deut. xxxiii.17 and elsewhere), which probably was a kind of wild ox.
 According to Pliny, a creature with a horse's body, deer's head, elephant's feet, lion's tail, and one black horn two cubits long projecting from its forehead.
 Cf. German Einhorn, Welsh ungorn, Breton uncorn, Old Church Slavonic ino-rogu.